Grain to Grams & Ounces Gold Calculator

 How many grains in a troy ounce of gold?

 Exactly 480 grains.
-This is the foundational definition — the troy ounce is built from grains, not the other way around.
-By comparison, the avoirdupois ounce (for groceries) is 437.5 grains, which is part of why the two are easy to confuse.
+This is the foundational definition — the troy ounce is constructed from grains, not the other way around.
+By comparison, an avoirdupois ounce (groceries) is 437.5 grains, a key source of confusion between the two ounce types.

 Is the gold grain the same as the rice grain?

-They share a common etymology (both refer to a small cereal seed used for weight reference in antiquity), but the troy grain is now a precise unit: 0.0648 g = 64.8 mg.
-The actual mass of a grain of rice varies 20-35 mg by variety, so the troy grain is heavier than a typical rice grain.
+They share common etymology (both refer to a cereal seed used as an ancient weight reference), but the troy grain is a precise legal unit: exactly 0.0648 g (64.8 mg).
+A grain of rice varies from 20 to 35 mg depending on variety — lighter than a troy grain.
+The two are not interchangeable.

 Related calculators